 EDEN, NC -- For the second time in just one week – people in Rockingham County are dealing with significant storm damage.

-Seven days after a tornado damaged 25 homes and nine businesses in Eden, Thursday night’s storms made it even worse.
+Just seven days after a tornado damaged 25 homes and businesses in Eden, Thursday night’s storms brought down even more trees and power lines.

 Allen Doby spent all day Friday working to clean up the damage at his nephew's house in Eden.